Estimation of a Structural Break Point in Linear Regression Models: Conclusion

 \section{Conclusion}

-This paper provides a estimation method of the structural break point in multivariate linear regression models, when a one-time break occurs in a subset of (or all) coefficients.
-In particular, this paper focuses on break magnitudes that are empirically relevant.
-That is, in practice it is likely that the shift in parameters are small in a statistical sense.
-The least-squares estimation widely used in literature fails to accurately estimate the break point under small break magnitudes, which motivates the construction of the estimation method in this paper.
+This study provides an estimation method of the structural break point in multivariate linear regression models, when a one-time break occurs in a subset of (or all) coefficients.
+In particular, this study focuses on break magnitudes that are empirically relevant.
+In practice, it is likely that the shift in parameters is small in a statistical sense.
+The LS estimation widely used in the literature fails to accurately estimate the break point under small break magnitudes, which motivates us to construct the estimation method in this study.

-I show that the functional form of the objective function leads to tri-modality of the finite sample distribution of the LS estimator.
-A weight function is constructed on the sample period normalized to the unit interval, which assigns small weights on the LS objective for potential break points with large estimation uncertainty.
-The break point estimator is the argmax functional of the objective that is equivalent to the LS objective function multiplied by weights.
-The weight function is proportional to the Fisher information under a Gaussian assumption on the model.
-The Fisher information reflects a belief that a structural break is less likely to occur near ends of the sample period.
-I show that the break point estimator is asymptotically equivalent to the mode of the Bayesian posterior distribution if we use a prior that depends on the Fisher information.

-The break point estimator is consistent under regularity conditions on a general weight function, with the same rate of convergence as the LS estimator from \hyperref[Bai1997]{Bai (1997)}.
-The limit distribution under a small break magnitude is derived under a in-fill asymptotic framework, following the approach of \hyperref[Jiang2017]{Jiang, Wang and Yu (2017, }\hyperref[Jiang2018]{ 2018)}.
-For a structural break in a stationary linear process with a break magnitude that is inside the local $T^{-1/2}$ neighborhood of zero, the asymptotic distribution of the new estimator explicitly depends on the weight function.
-However, if the break magnitude is outside the local $T^{-1/2}$ neighborhood of zero, the limit distribution of the estimator is equivalent to that of the LS estimator.
-The in-fill asymptotic distribution is also derived for a break in a local-to-unit root process, assuming the break magnitude is $O(T^{-1})$.
-This is smaller than the break sizes assumed in conventional long-span asymptotic theory.
-Monte Carlo simulation results show that under a small break the break point estimator reduces the RMSE compared to the LS estimator for all parameter values considered.
+I construct a weight function on the sample period normalized to a unit interval, which imposes small weights on the LS objective for potential break points with large estimation uncertainty.
+The break point estimator is the argmax of the objective function that is equal to the LS objective multiplied by a weight function.
+The break point estimator is consistent under regularity conditions on a general weight function, with the same rate of convergence as the LS estimator from \citet*{Bai1997}.
+The limit distribution under a small break magnitude derives under an in-fill asymptotic framework, following the approach by \citeauthor{Jiang2017} (\citeyear{Jiang2017}, \citeyear{Jiang2018}).
+For a structural break in a stationary linear process with a small break magnitude (inside the local $T^{-1/2}$ neighborhood of zero), the asymptotic distribution of the new estimator explicitly depends on the weight function.
+The limit distribution is also derived for a break in a local-to-unit root process, assuming the break magnitude is $O(T^{-1})$.
+Monte Carlo simulation results show that for a small break, the break point estimator reduces the RMSE compared to the LS estimator for all parameter values considered.